 Around ten minutes later the bombs exploded.
 The area was being cleared by security forces at the time and a police officer and four military police were injured by flying glass.
-Windows in nearby houses were shattered and the explosions set off a fire that largely destroyed the premises.
+Windows in nearby houses were shattered and the resulting fire largely destroyed the garage.
 It took firemen over an hour to extinguish the flames.

-Mr Creighton died on his way to hospital.
-He had been looking after the garage while his son was on holiday.
+Mr Creighton had been looking after the garage while his son was on holiday and died on his way to hospital.
 Locals were furious.
-It was the second time the Protestant business had been bombed during the course of the Troubles.
-Creightons was one of the many targets during Bloody Friday in 1972, when the IRA exploded more than 20 bombs across Belfast.
-No-one was killed at Creightons that day, although nine people died elsewhere.
+It was the second time the Protestant business had been bombed by the IRA.
+Creightons was one of the targets during Bloody Friday in 1972, when the IRA exploded more than 20 bombs across Belfast.
+No-one was killed at Creightons that day, although nine people were killed elsewhere.

 Two men were later charged with Mr Creighton's murder, having been arrested during a siege nearby.
 Creightons of Finaghy was attacked again in April 2019, when an incendiary device exploded causing damage to six vehicles.
 The 'New IRA' claimed the attack and also threatened to kill company directors of 11 businesses it accused of working with the police (including Creightons).